 The Philippines is prone to disasters triggered by natural hazards, and the AFP has long played a role in response efforts.
 Governmental coordination entities include the Inter-Agency Technical Working Group for the Management of Emerging Infectious Diseases (IATF-EID) as well as the Office of Civil Defense, which is the Secretariat of the National Disaster Risk Reduction and Management Council (NDRRMC) and is responsible for coordinating the use of military assets in disaster response.
 However, the COVID-19 National Task Force was given responsibility to lead the government's response-including militarily-through the emergency powers outlined above.
 Coordination within the COVID-19 National Task Force has been necessary between its civilian and military entities as well as with international humanitarian organisations participant in the national disaster management cluster system.
-This is further complicated by a new antiterrorism law that was adopted in summer 2020 that criminalises "material support" for people designated as terrorists, a provision in the that could conceivably encompass certain types of COVID-19 programming.
+He for this is further complicated by a new antiterrorism law that was adopted in summer 2020 that criminalises "material support" for people designated as terrorists, a provision in the that could conceivably encompass certain types of COVID-19 programming.
+He force the Agency of the Agency of the COVID-19 programming.